Departmental BPC Plans

 - Don’t refer to individuals as “underrepresented”.

 - Instead, describe the populations they are part of (or identify with) as underrepresented.
-For example, “students from groups underrepresented in computing” rather than “underrepresented students”.
+For example, “students from populations underrepresented in computing” rather than “underrepresented students”.

 - Don’t refer to individuals as “diverse” as a euphemism for their race, gender, or disability status.

-- Instead, use “diverse” only when you mean that a group contains a mix of people not typically considered part of the same population.
+- Instead, use “diverse” only when you mean that a population contains a mix of people not typically considered part of the same population.

 Implementing your BPC plan:

 - Don’t forget to measure the impact of your BPC activities.

 - Instead, include data collection as part of your activities from the start.

 - Don’t leave your plan on the shelf.

 - Instead, schedule regular meetings with the team to revisit your Departmental BPC Plan and measure your progress.
 Revise as needed.